Make money with Google Ads... just like me!

 wish to disturb that peace.

-- Limits of Hypnosis: Hypnosis has it limits.
+Hypnosis has it limits.
 Finkelstein believes

 "somnambulistic hypnosis" is an all powerful, infallible, unbeatable

-acquired information" (p.
+(p.
 102) about a particular subject.
 BUNK!
 Many

 in the military are trained in exactly how to beat hypnotic inductions, lie